ideaconsult/ambit-mirror/ambit2-all/ambit2-apps/src/site/markdown/configureaa.md

 * IMPORTANT: `ambit_users` database should exist at `ambit.db.host`

-There is user management user interface.
+There is an user management user interface.

 The eMail notification settings are introduced since AMBIT 2.5.5.
 The eMail server is used to send confirmation emails to newly registered users, as well as confirmations for password resets.
 Please define a valid SMTP server.

 The enableEmailVerification option is introduced since
 AMBIT 2.5.8.
-With email verification disabled anybody could register a new user; however the user status have to be changed to 'confirmed' by an admin through the user management page.
+With email verification disabled anybody could register a new user; however the user status have to be changed to `confirmed` by an admin through the user management page.

-Since ambit2 schema 8.6 and ambit_users schema 2.3 the tables may be imported
+Since `ambit2` schema 8.6 and `ambit_users` schema 2.3 the tables may be imported
 into one common database.